BluePhoenix175/DayZ-Admin-Tools-/README.md

 _playerMonitor = [] execFSM "admintools\player_monitor.fsm";

-in admintools\AdminToolsMain.sqf and debug\playerstats.sqf
+in init.sqf, admintools\AdminToolsMain.sqf, and debug\playerstats.sqf
 locate this code
  if ((getPlayerUID player) in ["#######","#######"]) then {
-change ###### to your admins player id's
+change ###### to your admins player id's Profile>>"PlayerName">>Edit, look in the bottom left hand corner for "Player ID" that is the number that needs to be added to the code

 in debug\playerstats.sqf
 locate this code and change "Server name here" to what ever you want
 // <t size='1.15' font='Bitstream' color='#5882FA'>Server name here</t><br/>", \\

-once you have all of this done pack and replace your mission.pbo in game press F5 for debug and F6 for admin tools
+once you have all of this done pack and replace your mission.pbo

+if your player ID has been added to the correct portions of code a option will be added to the scroll menu

 Install Instructions (Taviana)
 =====================

 find this code in init.sqf